RedditRecs

 Reddit Icon

-PassionatePalmate • 9 days ago
+PassionatePalmate • about 1 month ago

 Hi, I’m not a mom but my roomba with self-emptying base is a - and I cannot stress this enough - fucking lifesaver.
 I have three cats, have hardwood and carpet and the roomba is literally one of the only reasons my floors look even remotely clean.
 Beware: I owned one without the self-emptying base thing and I never used it because emptying it every time it was full was a barrier I wouldn’t get past.
 Getting the base where the roomba empties itself is a GAME CHANGER.